 UCard / Council Tax

-Where your UCard or Council Tax exemption letter have expired and one of the following situations applies, you can visit SSiD to request an updated one:
+Where your UCard or Council Tax exemption letter have expired and one of the following situations applies, you can visit IT Services to request an updated one:

 - You have submitted your thesis and are awaiting your viva.